wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 ### [Clean Companion Wheel](https://www.nexusmods.com/newvegas/mods/70486)

-This is a interface overhaul that cleans up all of the smudgy Icons and the textures surrounding the Companion Wheel while retaining the original design as much as possible.
+This is a interface overhaul that improves all of the low resolution icons and the textures of the Companion Wheel.

 #### Installation: